kevinxin90/biothings.io/SPECS.md

 # BioThings API Specifications
 BioThings APIs are APIs designed for biological entities.
-The followings are guidelines to follow when building a new BioThings API:
+Here are the guidelines to follow when building a new BioThings API:

 ### 1. Endpoints
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;BioThings API supports the following endpoints: